Overview of MLPerf™ Inference v2.0 Results on Dell Servers

 - The PowerEdge XR12 server yields Number One results for the highest performance per watt with NVIDIA A2 GPU results in power for the Image Classification, Object Detection, Speech-to-text, Natural Language Processing, and Recommendation use cases.

 MLPerf Inference v2.0 benchmark results

 The following graphs highlight the performance metrics for the Server and Offline scenarios across the various benchmarks from MLCommons.
-Dell Technologies presents results as an impartial method for our customers to identify options to suit their deep learning application demands.
+Dell Technologies presents results as an method for our customers to identify options to suit their deep learning application demands.
 Additionally, this performance data serves as a reference point to enable sizing of deep learning clusters.
 Dell Technologies strives to submit as many results as possible to offer answers to ensure that customer questions are resolved.

 For the Server scenario, the performance metric is queries per second (QPS).
 For the Offline scenario, the performance metric is Offline samples per second.
 In general, the metrics represent throughput, and a higher throughput indicates a better result.
 In the following graphs, the Y axis is an exponentially scaled axis representing throughput and the X axis represents the systems under test (SUTs) and their corresponding models.
 The SUTs are described in the appendix.

 Figure 1 through Figure 6 show the per card performance of the various SUTs on the ResNet 50, BERT, SSD, 3dUnet, RNNT, and DLRM modes respectively in the Server and Offline scenarios:

 Figure 1: MLPerf Inference v2.0 ResNet 50 per card results

 Figure 2: MLPerf Inference v2.0 BERT default and high accuracy per card results

 Figure 3: MLPerf Inference v2.0 SSD-ResNet 34 per card results